“For me, it was an easy decision,” Ohio shooting suspect says

 A witness watched Marlow exit the garage and spoke to him.
 The witness stated that Marlow holstered a gun and threatened him.
 The witness later was able to positively identify Marlow in a photo lineup.

-After murdering the Sarah and Kayla Anderson, Marlow entered another detached garage on the same street near the Anderson residence, where he fatally shot Clyde and Eva Knox.
+After murdering Sarah and Kayla Anderson, Marlow entered a detached garage on the same street near the Anderson residence, where he fatally shot Clyde and Eva Knox.

 A witness stated that he heard gunshots and looked out the window to see Marlow getting into a white Ford SUV.
 The witness took note of the license plate number and immediately went to check on his neighbors, Clyde and Eva Knox, finding them deceased in the garage.